lukelbd/ncparallel/README.md

 Ocean Modelling system.

 # Usage
 A sample script is provided below.
-The `-d` flag is used to specify the dimension along which the file is divided, and the `-n` flag is used to specify the number of files into which we want to divide the input file.
-The default behavior is to divide into `8` files along a latitude dimension named `lat`.
+For `mppncdivide`, the `-d` flag is used to specify the dimension along which the file is divided, and the `-n` flag is used to specify the number of files into which we want to divide the input file.
+For `mppnccombine`, the first argument is the destination file, the next arguments are the input files, and the `-r` flag tells the script to remove the input files after they are combined.

+The default `mppncdivide` behavior is to divide into `8` files along a latitude dimension named `lat`.
+The default `mppnccombine` behavior is to not delete the input files.

 ```bash
 #!/usr/bin/env bash